sfc-gh-dwilczak/tutorials/docs/snowflake/aws/readme.md

-# Snowflake AWS S3 bucket:
+# Snowflake - AWS S3 bucket:
-This tutorial assumes you have nothing in your snowflake account.
-Like starting a new trial but the tutorial can be started at any step.
+This tutorial assumes you have nothing in your snowflake account (Started Trial) but, the tutorial can be started at any step.

 ## 1. Snowflake Setup: